starostka/02476-mlops/reports/README.md

 >
 > Answer:

-The totall code coverage of our code is around 50%.
+The total code coverage of our code is around 52%.
 A code coverage of 100% means that all lines - i.e. statements of the code in the repo have been executed by the test suite.
 However, this does not guarantee that the code is error-free.
 It only means that all lines of code have been executed at least once.
 There may still be bugs or edge cases that are not covered by the test suite.
 Additionally, high code coverage does not necessarily indicate that the tests are well-designed or that they effectively exercise the code.
 Therefore, it is important to not only have high code coverage but also to have a thorough and well-designed test suite that effectively exercises the code.

 ### Question 9